 In general, I do not like how open-ended every aspect of the NHK story is left, but I have still always found the relationship between Satou and Kashiwa moving.
 I actually came close to crying during episode 14 of the anime simply because, even.
 The reader/viewer fully understands why Satou doesn't do what his heart tells him to, yet it is hard to watch when you know the two could have been happy together.
 If only he had had the balls to put his arm around her when he was not a recluse and she was not married now--his future might have turned out slightly happier.
 What makes the whole situation agonising is the fact that Satou is a better match for her than her the guy she ended up marrying...

-...Anyway, to sum it up, my thoughts are that, although still very good, the manga version of the story is the weakest of the three versions of the NHK story.
-It has some nice additions to the story but the majority of the new content doesn't actually add anything.
-We didn't need to see Satou spend time at his parents, coming up with masturbation plans whilst he was supposed to be finding work, and we also didn't need to see Satou spend some time wondering around homeless.
+...Anyway, to sum it up, my thoughts are that, although still very good, the manga is definitely the weakest of the three versions of NHK's story.
+It has some nice additions but the majority of the new content does not actually add anything.
+We did not need to see Satou spend time at his parents, coming up with masturbation plans whilst he was supposed to be finding work, and we also didn't need to see him spend time wondering around homeless.
 The novel was a bit too short, the anime got the length just right and the manga dragged on for too long.
-I don't feel bad about spending over £40 on the manga but I do feel I should've spent the money on buying the anime instead.
+I certainly do not feel bad about spending over £40 on the manga but I do feel I should have spent the money the anime instead.
+OH WELL!